safwaannn/ColorGame/README.md

 // uploading soon......😊

 The Game is about guessing.
-the player want to guess the  number if the number is right it give messege correct number.
+the player want to guess the  color which is showing on output if the color is right it give messege right color.